openforis/sepal-doc/docs/source/team/contribute.rst

 .. note::

-    If you want to add a new module to the documentation, see the section, **Major changes**.
+    If you want to add a new module to the documentation, see the subsection, **Major changes**.

 Major changes
 -------------